alchemydc/musemeter/memory-bank/testing.md

 3. Follow the existing patterns for consistency
 4. Add new utilities to `testUtils.js` if needed
 5. Update this documentation when adding new patterns or conventions
+6. Ensure test coverage meets thresholds
+7. Include both unit and integration tests as appropriate
+8. Document any special test requirements or setup